Zth--/melichallenge/README.md

 ship it without it.
 At this point I think I've addressed all the levels.
 Spending extra time into researching and fixing this inconvenience properly wouldn't have been a good trade-off of my time.

-So I decided to go with 1 server - 1 db architecture.
+The current design is only capable of working with 1 server - 1 db architecture, extending it wouldn't be difficult though.

 ## Stats